-2.3 Simulation Results
+2.3.
+Simulation results

-Table 1 reports the simulated values of $\rho$ for several combinations of $\sigma$ and $(1 - \mu)$ .
+Table 1 reports the simulated values of ρ for several combinations of σ and $(1-\mu)$.
 The values of this ratio range from 2.21 to 10.33.
-For what we consider our most realistic parameter combination, $\sigma = 4$ and $(1 - \mu) = 0.25$ , the predicted $\rho$ equals 7.16.
+For what we consider our most realistic parameter combination, σ =4 and $(1-\mu)$ =0.25, the predicted ρ equals 7.16.
 This implies that the magnitude of trade-shock induced employment growth in the border region is some seven times larger than the magnitude of the trade-shock induced increase in nominal wages.
 At face value, this could be taken to suggest rather elastic interregional labor supply.

-As a check on the robustness of this result, we report implied values of $\alpha$ , $\beta$ and $\rho$ for different levels and changes of external trade costs and for different relative sizes of country A and the rest of the world B in Table 2.
-Inspection of the table shows that the implied wage and employment effects are sensitive to these assumptions: the larger the cut in external trade costs, and the larger the size of the outside economy, the larger are the simulated values of $\alpha$ and $\beta$ .
+As a check on the robustness of this result, we computed implied values of α , β and ρ for different levels and changes of external trade costs and for different relative sizes of country A and the rest of the world B.8 The implied wage and employment effects turn out to be sensitive to these assumptions: the larger the cut in external trade costs, and the larger the size of the outside economy, the larger are the simulated values of α and β .
 This is why looking at these effects themselves would be of little help in mapping the model to the data.
-When we focus on their ratio, however, this issue no longer arises, as $\rho$ turns out to be robust to modelling choices on variables other than $\sigma$ and $(1 - \mu)$ .
-This lack of sensitivity is not surprising.
-By increasing the size of R, for instance, trade liberalization becomes more important for both I and B, but more so for B. Yet, $\rho$ is not a measure of
+When we focus on their ratio, however, this issue no longer arises, as ρ turns out to be robust to modeling choices on variables other than σ and $(1-\mu)^9$ This lack of sensitivity is not surprising.
+By increasing the size of R, for instance, trade liberalization becomes more important for both I and B, but more so for B. Yet, ρ is not a measure of the locational attractiveness of B relative to I; rather, it captures whether that increased attractiveness manifests itself more in terms of employment growth or in terms of nominal wage growth.
+This ratio is largely insensitive to the overall attractiveness of B with respect to I.